 However, this isn't quite as good as it first seems: the site assumes you know exactly what you want to do.
 So, for instance, clicking the Windows Manual Setup link gets you more links for guides covering Windows Vista to Windows 10, and choosing Windows 10 presents you with links for PPTP setup, L2TP, IKEv2 and OpenVPN GUI.
 We'd like to see more text explaining at least some of the relevant background knowledge (IKEv2 is best for security, OpenVPN GUI is a third-party system), but all you get right now is the page titles.

 As discussed above, when you eventually reach an article, there's usually not much to explore.
 Setup guides are generally stripped back to the essentials, with few or no screenshots to help illustrate the points they're trying to make.
 FAQs can also be very basic, often no more than 'how do I turn on feature x?', with a few lines of text to point users in the right direction.

 Still, there is some decent content here, and an accurate search system did a good job of finding relevant articles for all our test keywords.

 If the website can't help, live chat is available to give you a near-instant response.
 We only raised one test question, but the support agent was talking to us within a couple of minutes, and gave a helpful and informative response.

-Your final option is to send an email.
+The final option is to send an email.
 We raised a simple product question and had a clear response within an hour.

 VyprVPN support clearly has some issues, and it's not as thorough or in-depth as top competitors like ExpressVPN.
-The website does give you basic information on a wide range of topics, though, and with speedy live chat support on hand, it shouldn't take long to get helpful advice on any issues.
+The website does give you basic information on a wide range of topics, though, and with speedy live chat support on hand, it shouldn't take long to get helpful advice on any service problems.